enpandi/SpotifyAdMuter/README.md

 # SpotifyMuter
-lightweight WinForms app that mutes Spotify on Windows
+lightweight WinForms app that mutes the Spotify app on Windows